swa181/swa181.github.io/README.md

 # Personal static website
-Last updated since December 23, 2018.
+Last updated since May 01, 2019:
+Utilized what I learned from Microsoft internship and started using react components.